The Accüsed: Re-formation (2003–2010 and 2019–present)

 In an interview with Rock-A-Rolla, Tom Niemeyer stated that, during one of the band's many line-up changes, Mike Patton (of Mr. Bungle) was approached for the role of vocalist, with Patton ultimately declining Niemeyer's offer due to being "totally booked up".
 Patton did suggest Brad Mowen (ASVA, Burning Witch, Mommy, Master Musicians of Bukkake, et al.) who joined The Accüsed in 2006.
 The 'new' line-up released two new songs, via free download, "Scotty Came Back" and "Fuck Sorry", January 26, 2007.

 In 2009, the band released their sixth full-length album, The Curse of Martha Splatterhead, via Southern Lord Records.
 The album's first pressing sold-out quickly and received widespread critical praise, forcing Southern Lord Records into a hasty 2nd-pressing of the CD title only weeks after its release.
 In 2010, the band was included as a part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.

 As of April 28, 2019, the Accüsed are, according to founding member and guitarist, Niemeyer, "...once again active; with new material slated to be released Summer 2019, as well as a vintage 1983 Live gig from Missoula, Montana coming out on P.I.G.
 Records in 2019..."
 Niemeyer stated The ACCUSED would also be performing live gigs in select markets accompanying both releases in the summer of 2019.
 After several line-up changes, the band "...have returned with new songs, and releases of older, vintage material–both due out Summer 2019; with select LIVE appearances to follow..." according to band founder and guitarist Tommy Niemeyer.

-Drummer, Josh Sinder, from the Grinning Like An Undertaker and Straight Razor releases, will team up with Niemeyer as the band prepared to move ahead in the years to come.
+The current line-up of The Accused features original guitarist and founding member, Tommy Niemeyer as well as former drummer, Josh Sinder, from the band's Grinning Like An Undertaker and Straight Razor releases; Brad Mowen former vocalist ('The Curse of Martha Splatterhead' LP) and Josh's daughter Brookelle on bass guitar.
+In May 2026, The Accused released a music video for their song 'Interfectrix' and the group will tour Europe in September 2026 with additional live shows to be announced throughout 2026-2027.